MaRNEW/Output_Documents/6077_mail_discussion.md

 * Info pertaining to the cell (or cell cluster) as a whole may be best managed at the RRC, the dedicated radio resource controller within 3GPP networks.
 * There is usually a lag between changing conditions in a cell and the UE detecting reduced/increased bandwidth
 * New solutions will need to work across network types
+* Many basic approaches in CC related to RTT or loss are skewed by radio network characteristics and start to break down.

 ### Existing Solutions
 The MaRNEW mailing list discussion highlighted some solutions which exist currently.